timothypettingill/rmarkdown-mailer/README.md

 # rmarkdown-mailer
-Render and distribute parameterized RMarkdown documents via email.
+Render and distribute parameterized RMarkdown documents via Office365 Outlook.

 The `distributeRMarkdown` function in [rmarkdown_mailer.R](./rmarkdown_mailer.R) allows you to render and email RMarkdown files in bulk.